DCotterill/halixia-hugo/content/ma/chiropractic-care-527.md

 Advice on chiropractic care on the NHS

-Read to find about more about chiropractic care and if you are eligible on the NHS.
+Read to find about chiropractic care and if you are eligible on the NHS.

 Chiropractic is a form of alternative medicine that is concerned with the diagnosis, treatment and prevention of mechanical disorders of the musculoskeletal system, especially of the spine.